Imperfect-Information Games on Quantum Computers: A Case Study in Skat: Examples

 \subsubsection{${\rm TT}_2$: First trick taking}

-The two cards on the table can have card indices $1\le i< j\le 4$.
+The two cards on the table can have card indices $1\le i<j\le 4$.
 The operator

 flips the player qubit of the card with index $j$.
-We will apply this operator only on states, where the cards with index $i$ and $j$ belong to different players and hence end up with a state where both cards belong to the same player.
+This operator is applied only to states in which the cards with indices $i$ and $j$ belong to different players, resulting in a state in which both cards belong to the same player.
 The unconditioned unitary from \autoref{eq:D_unitary} is given by